Marketer Burnout: It’s not “me”, it’s “we”

 Most marketers have been “here” within varying circumstances.
 Pummeled by obligation and an “always-on” society, the lack of rest starts to wear the soul threadbare.
 In A History of Self Care, Aisha Harris writes for Slate that in 2016, self-care officially crossed over into the mainstream.

 As if in a well-timed orchestra of nonsense, in 2018 the definition of the term “burnout” was revised by the International Classification of Diseases.
-From there it exploded into general consciousness, being used even more widely than before.
+From there it exploded into the general consciousness, being used even more widely than before.
 The new definition reads:

 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions: 1)feelings of energy depletion or exhaustion; 2) increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and 3) reduced professional efficacy.
 Burnout refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.”